 Independent contractors have their own business.
 They may try to promote their business by passing out business cards.

 Different positions require various levels of skill.
 Employees and independent contractors can both be highly skilled for the job.
 If the skills show that the worker uses their own independent judgment or initiative, then they might be an independent contractor.

 Differentiating between an independent contractor and employee can be difficult.
 The economic realities test isn’t black and white.
 That’s why it’s important to use all the factors when deciding.

 To help you, take a look at this chart:

 If you are still having trouble determining your worker’s status, you can file Form SS-8, Determination of Worker Status for Purposes of Federal Employment Taxes and Income Tax Withholding.

 You can file Form SS-8 after you have already classified a worker.
 Your worker can also file the form.
 The IRS will get back to you and let you know what the worker’s status should be.

 When you have independent contractors at your small business, automate payment and record-keeping processes.
-Patriot’s online 1099 software lets you easily pay contractors.
+Patriot’s online accounting makes it easy to pay contractors.
 And, you can create and print necessary forms.
 Try it for free today!